Insurance and cancer

 Is cancer covered by health insurance?

-Macmillan Cancer support has worked with the Association of British Insurers (ABI) to make sure PMI insurers have separate section that explain the cover for cancer using agreed examples.
+Macmillan Cancer support has worked with the Association of British Insurers (ABI) to make sure insurers have a separate section explaining their cancer cover.
+This should list some agreed upon examples.
 You will need to check the wording of the policy.
-It may be helpful to discuss it with the insurer.
+It may be helpful to talk it through with them.

 What happens if I am likely to claim?